Bere Regis Sports Club

 The trustees are pleased to report that the recreation ground and associated buildings have again been maintained to good standard throughout the year and that regular maintenance has been undertaken.
 The future of the southern end of the recreation ground, currently leased by the club, is under threat however, because the freeholders submitted it to auction in September without consulting us.
 The trustees were successful in keeping it out of the auction by making a purchase, subject to the club solicitor seeing the associated legal pack and at the year end negotiations over matters contained in that legal pack were ongoing.

 The management committee continues to keep in mind the possibility of building a Multi-Use Games Area which could be used for both our own training sessions and for hire to other groups, but it is even more likely that these plans will be kept ‘on ice’ now as funds will be depleted should the purchase of the southern part of the field be successful.

-Our role within the wider community is now well established and the old clubhouse continues to be used as a regular meeting place for local groups, including the village youth club, the rainbows/brownies group, Dorset County Council Fostering Unit team and Weighwatchers, with Slimmers World looking to return to a regular weekly booking in 2018 and the village Women’s Institute requesting a monthly meeting slot.
-We once again hosted the annual Women’s Institute Pancacke races and the Bere Regis Swimming Club annual presentation evening.
+Our role within the wider community is well established with the old clubhouse regularly used as a meeting place for local groups, including the village youth club, the Women’s Institute, the rainbows/brownies group, Dorset County Council Fostering Unit team, Weighwatchers and Slimming World.
+We once again hosted the annual Women’s Institute Pancake races and the Bere Regis Swimming Club annual presentation evening.
 The Dorset County Football Association continues to use the club for both meetings and training courses on a regular basis and the Dorset Association of Cricket Officials began regular use of the club for their meetings.

 The trustees are pleased to once again, report on an organisation in a healthy state and one which is continuing to achieve its aims as a community based organisation.